emm-jay-ahh/terminal_t1a3/README.md

 ### EXIT/QUIT

-To exit netwhack you can select and enter Quit/Exit or use the shortcut key [q]
+To exit net-whack you can select and enter Quit/Exit or use the shortcut key [q]

 This will also work in the submenu and will exit the application